 Beginning late in the nineteenth century, West Publishing Company developed a system of case reporters which provided court opinions from all fifty states.
-There are seven regional reporters (Atlantic, North Eastern, North Western, Pacific, South Eastern, South Western, and Southern) and a separate reporter for each of two large states - New York and California.
+There are seven regional reporters (Atlantic, North Eastern, North Western, Pacific, South Eastern, South Western, and Southern) and a separate reporter for each of two large states, New York and California.
 These constitute the National Reporter System.
 There are still a number of reporters that publish cases from one state only; for example, our library maintains an up-to-date set of both Maryland Reports (opinions of the Maryland Court of Appeals) and Maryland Appellate Reports (opinions of the Maryland Court of Special Appeals).
 Most of the single state reporters are designated as official reports because they are published under the authority of the state government.
 For about one half of the states, however, there is no longer a separate reporter devoted to cases from only that state.
 The tendency has been to rely increasingly upon the National Reporter System for print versions of cases from the fifty states, even when official reporters still exist.
-Except for the reporters for New York and California, our library does not maintain an up-to-date set of National Reporter System reporters as the opinions are widely available from online legal research services.
+Our library does not maintain an up-to-date set of National Reporter System reporters as the opinions are widely available from online legal research services.

 Many reporters add summaries, called the syllabus and headnotes, to the official text of cases.
 The syllabus and headnotes are handy brief summaries of rules of law and significant facts drafted by publishers' editors or court recorders.
 They are not authoritative, although an exception is that in Ohio the syllabus is authoritative.
 Never cite to a case solely on the basis of the headnote or syllabus.
 You must always read the full case.
 Headnotes may not contain sufficient factual information to accurately assess the holding of the case; on occasion the headnote may even misrepresent the holding.
 In rare cases they are frankly erroneous.
 An example is omission of the word “not” from a headnote.
 Think of the headnotes and syllabus as finding tools.